Scaling up Group Closeness Maximization: Conclusions

 \section{Conclusions}

 In this paper we have studied the problem of finding the group with maximum closeness in large complex networks.
-Our algorithm is the first that scales to networks with tens or hundreds of millions of edges \emph{and} delivers a guaranteed approximation ratio of $(1- 1/e)$ at the same time.
-Pruning the SSSP searches and exploiting the submodularity of the objective function allows us to reduce the amount of work done by the greedy algorithm proposed in~\cite{DBLP:conf/adc/ChenWW16} by orders of magnitude.
-In a comparison with the optimum on several small real-world networks, the empirical approximation ratio is never lower than 0.97.
+Our algorithm scales to networks with tens or hundreds of millions of edges \emph{and} delivers an excellent \emph{empirical} approximation ratio at the same time (never lower than $0.97$ on the networks for which we could compute the optimal solution in reasonable time).
+Pruning the SSSP searches and exploiting the supermodularity of farness allows us to reduce the amount of work done by the greedy algorithm proposed in~\cite{DBLP:conf/adc/ChenWW16} by orders of magnitude.
 Also, using our approach, we have been able to study the relation between a group with high closeness and nodes that have individually high closeness or degree in large complex networks.

 Future work includes an extension of our approach to disk-resident graphs, for which a comparison with the heuristic proposed in~\cite{DBLP:conf/www/ZhaoLTG14} would be interesting.

-It would also be interesting to investigate whether our work could be extended to other centrality measures, such as current-flow closeness~\cite{DBLP:csc/BergaminiWLM16}.
-Finally, we plan to study how an extension of our greedy algorithm would perform on the $p$-median problem with node weights.
+It would also be interesting to study how an extension of our greedy algorithm would perform on the $p$-median problem with node weights.

+\paragraph*{Acknowledgments} We are very grateful to Eugenio Angriman and Alexander van der Grinten (both HU Berlin) for providing the counterexample we presented in Section~\ref{sec:greedy} regarding the submodularity of group closeness and for other helpful discussions on the topic.

 \FloatBarrier